arnaudom/ek/README.md

 - report drafting
 - finance (accounts, reporting, journal)

-An online demo site is available [here](http://ek.demo.arrea-systems.com) (with further modules and functions not included into this open version).
+An online demo site is available [here](http://ek.demo.arrea-systems.com) (with further modules and functions not included into this open source version).

 ## Install